Skim by Section

 So, you have an onion or two that you bought from the grocery store, that have now sprouted in the pantry.
 And you're wondering, "Can I plant these sprouted onions and regrow a new, fresh onion?"

-But, you can't just plant the sprouted onion in the ground.
+But, you can't just plant a whole onion in the ground.
 You'll need to do a little bit of prep work first.
 Don't worry, it's not hard at all.

 I'll show you how.